FICTION AND POETRY

 Strieber, Whitley, Billy, 1990.
 Chilling American thriller about a 12-year-old boy kidnapped by a psychopath, pederastic in so far as the man had a sexual motive.

 Sturgis, Howard, Tim, London, 1891.
+Review.
 The apparently innocent though passionate love story of a boy of 9 to 14 and one four years older, set mostly at Eton, England's pre-eminent school attended by the author at that time, innocent enough of sexual implication to draw unashamed tears from Gladstone, the prime-ministerial Etonian of the day.

 Verheul, Kees, Een jongen met vier benen (A Boy with Four Legs), Amsterdam, 1982.
 In Dutch only.
 Essentially biographical account of a childhood, including the author's love affair at 14 with a friend's father.